molily/molily.de/_posts/2017-11-25-robust-javascript.md

 As we’ve learned, unit testing tries to focus on a small reusable unit of code and to put it through its paces.
 A unit tests assures that a unit works well in isolation.

-Such a test is precise, but it’s hard to isolate a unit from the rest.
+Such a test is precise, but it is hard to isolate a unit from the rest.
 For example, if a function under test calls a second function, the unit tests needs to remove and replace this dependency in order to focus on the function under test.
 A common technique is called <dfn>dependency injection</dfn>.

 Unit tests are necessary, but not sufficient.
 An application is a complex combination of units.
 Having 100% test coverage, having passing unit tests says little about the application as a whole.

 This is where <dfn>integration tests</dfn> come in.
 An integration test describes and verifies the behavior of a several connected units.
 The integration test does not need to know the internals, it runs against the public interface.

 For example, if a function under test calls a second function, the integration test simply lets it be.
 The test knows that it *integrates* all dependencies.
 Such a test has a larger impact and covers a lot of code.
-But it’s hard to set up the different test cases and test side effects thoroughly.
+But it is hard to set up the different test cases and test side effects thoroughly.

 When testing JavaScript, the difference between unit tests and integration tests is subtle.
 Most things we’ve learned about unit tests also apply to integration tests.
 For example, integration tests may use the same tools like Jasmine.
 In practice, unit tests and integration tests are mixed in order to test a codebase precisely and extensively.